 How can you lower copyright risks?
 Lowering copyright infringement risks is a goal of every library, organization and business.
 This article provides tips for identifying your copyright risks when using third-party content, and keeping those risks to a minimum.

 Copyright Risk Management Checklist When Using Third-Party Content

-To lower copyright risks, hink about copyright issues in the planning stage of any project.
+To lower copyright risks, think about copyright issues in the planning stage of any project.
 You’ll need to assess each article, image, video clip or other content you’d like to use in your project.
 Begin your list at least six weeks prior to beginning any project and prior to using any content that is protected by copyright law.

 - Understand and identify potential copyright infringement risks.

 - Assess the degree of the risk.
-Is it a risk one that is acceptable within your normal policies and strategies and your everyday workings?
+Is it a risk that’s acceptable within your normal policies and strategies and your everyday workings?
 Or one that you must avoid at all costs?
 (You’ll need to understand how your organization deals with other risks outside copyright in order to understand how it deals with copyright risks.)